Skip to main content

 “The more we normalise death, the healthier, happier and more helpful we can be to ourselves and others who are grieving”

-Felicity Ward, Counsellor for Sue Ryder’s Online Bereavement Counselling service, discusses the common issues she finds in the workplace for people who have been bereaved and provides advice for line managers, employees and their colleagues on creating a supportive and understanding environment for those who have lost someone.
+Felicity Ward, Counsellor for Sue Ryder’s Online Bereavement Counselling service, discusses common issues she finds in the workplace for bereaved people and gives advice for line managers, employees and colleagues on creating a supportive space.

 Men and grief: understanding and supporting a grieving man